MeVisLab/examples/mevislab.github.io/content/contact.md

 Having any questions on MeVisLab Licensing?
 Please contact the [MeVisLab Sales Team](mailto://sales@mevislab.de)

 #### MeVisLab forum
-Searching for a Forum to ask your specific MeVisLab questions?
+Searching for a forum to ask your specific MeVisLab questions?
 Having trouble with functionalities?
 Ask [here](https://forum.mevislab.de)!
 Someone else might know the answer.
 If not - one of our developers will help you out!

 #### General Questions
 General questions regarding MeVisLab?
 Don't hesitate to contact the [MeVisLab Team](mailto://info@mevislab.de).